Techscaler Catalyst

 Catalyst is for early stage tech founders of all ambitions, looking to make progress and accelerate through the phases of building an early stage tech startup.

-This course isn’t about learning theories that you might apply later.
+This accelerator isn’t about learning theories that you might apply later.
 It’s about making meaningful progress every week and mastering the fundamentals to build a better company, now.

 Techscaler Catalyst outcomes